jasonmit/ember-open-browser/README.md

 # ember-open-browser

-Opens your ember-cli application in the systems default browser during `ember serve`.
+A thin addon that opens an ember-cli application using the systems default web browser after a successful build via `ember serve`.

 Inspired by `create-react-app`.